Jackyijun/Power-Outage-Investigation/README.md

 | Wyoming              |              61     |                   nan   |             0.333333 |     32      |          nan    |           106    |                         nan     |

-**Number of Outage of each state by cause category**
+**Number of Outage of each state by cause category** This pivot table indicates the number of outages occured in each state, broken down by cause categories.
+This helps to visualize the most common cause of outages in a particular state.

 | U.S._STATE           |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |
 |:---------------------|--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|